node-apn/node-apn/doc/notification.markdown

 ### notification.retryLimit

 The maximum number of retries which should be performed when sending a notification if an error occurs.
 A value of 0 will only allow one attempt at sending (0 retries).
-Set to -1 to disable (default).
+Set to -1 to retry indefinitely (default).

 ### notification.expiry